 Followed by a complaint received against illegal soil extraction within the Panirendawa forest reserve, a team from EFL visited the surroundings of the reserve to get an understanding of the ground situation.
 Apart from direct observations and the obtaining of the required coordinates, villagers were consulted in gathering information.

 Even though there were several sign posts erected along the boundary of the forest reserve denoting the land extent and ownership, there were 04 abandoned sites of gravel mining within, as well as in close proximity to the boundary.
 It was observed that a land extent of about 20 acres had been cleared for excavation.

 One of the sites had even contained a garbage dump.
 According to the villagers, soil extraction had been carried out 3-4 years back illegally within the forest reserve but was not taking place anymore.
 This was further confirmed by our observations of the abandoned pits, consisting of re-grown vegetation.

 In addition, some of the villagers stated that one particular developer had tried to revoke his mining license about a month ago, but his efforts had been futile.
-Cultivations such as Thibbatu and Betal leaves were also spotted in the area; however, they seemed to have been cultivated on encroached land.
-Betal leaf cultivators were highly against soil extraction as it brought a negative impact on their crops affecting the water resources utilised for cultivation.
+Cultivations such as Thibbatu and Betel leaves were also spotted in the area; however, they seemed to have been cultivated on encroached land.
+Betel leaf cultivators were highly against soil extraction as it brought a negative impact on their crops affecting the water resources utilised for cultivation.